Curious to know how to get rid of blind pimples? If you’re here then chances are you have them or you know someone who does.

-A blind pimple (otherwise known as cystic acne) is a type of pimple that doesn’t have a head and is typically located deep in the skin.
-They are usually not noticeable on the surface of the skin but can form due to bacteria, inflammation, or other factors.
+They’re usually not noticeable on the surface of the skin but can form deep beneath the surface due to bacteria, inflammation, or other factors.

 Salicylic acid, on the other hand, gets deep inside the pores and exfoliates them from within while glycolic acid helps your skin shed dead skin cells which helps keep your skin smooth and soft.